 Although he didn’t come out and completely bash NBC, Arkin did make his point that he was disappointed in the network and how it regulated and directed the news.

 Arkin plans to continue writing, and said he may even return to the networks one day.
-But for now, “I feel like I’ve failed to convey this larger truth about the hopelessness of our way of doing things, especially disheartened to watch NBC and much of the rest of the news media somehow become a defender of Washington and the system.”We value your comments!
-Please weigh in on our comment section below.
+But for now, “I feel like I’ve failed to convey this larger truth about the hopelessness of our way of doing things, especially disheartened to watch NBC and much of the rest of the news media somehow become a defender of Washington and the system.”Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com